MicrosoftDocs/cpp-docs/docs/standard-library/complex-functions.md

 ### Parameters

-*complexNum*
+*complexNum*<br/>
 The complex number whose argument is to be determined.

 ### Return Value